 Why attend a forest school?
 Will my child be prepared for kindergarten?

 Forest Schools build the foundations for academic success.
 Children who are given the chance to try, fail, and try again learn resilience, take on initiative, and become more inventive.
 Problem solving skills, social competence, and the openness to learn new things come from the freedom outdoor play provides.
 The development of these executive functions lead the way to higher learning.
+Transitions, participation, empathy, and how to engage in a group learning setting are all necessary for kindergarten and skills we practice daily at Northeast LA Forest Wonderschool.
+Yes, your child will be more than prepared!

 Interested in joining our community?
 Here is how: